Table of Contents

 Types of Mud

-Mud has been exercised by doctors to treat diseases since ancient times.
+Doctors use mud as a remedy to treat diseases since ancient times.
 The mineral constituents found in the mud vary as per the kind of rock found in different regions and soil formation.
 Thus, one must know about the properties of mud before utilizing its benefits as it may contain impure elements.
-The Naturopathy doctors even suggest drying the mud and getting it sieved to eliminate any kind of impurity such as stones, grass, etc present in the mud.
+The Naturopathy doctors suggest drying the mud and remove unwanted items by using sift.
+It helps eliminate any form of impurity such as stones, grass, etc. present in the mud.

 This type of mud is formed in lagoons, or bays containing iron sulfides and organic matter.
 Black mud is rich in minerals and also preserves water for a long time.
 Thus, recommended for mud therapy and treatments.